Pristina: An Airport Too Far

 “Once you’ve decided to use force,” Clark told a BBC documentary crew after the war, “you should use it as rapidly as possible and as decisively as possible.”

-It was a maxim that the four-star General, who had been decorated for bravery in Vietnam, lived by.
+It was a maxim that the four-star General, who had been decorated for bravery in Vietnam, definitely lived by.
 Both Jackson and Ellis had already witnessed this first hand.
-KFOR was a multinational force with a variety of different military styles and cultures.
+KFOR was a multinational force, with a variety of different military styles and cultures.
 As a result, it needed to be sensitively handled.
-During a video conference with its senior commanders, however, Clarke had decided to indulge in a piece of Patton-esque bravado.
+During an early video conference with its senior commanders, however, Clark had decided to indulge in a piece of Patton-esque bravado.

 There was an awkward silence.
 Sensing he wasn’t getting the reaction he wanted, Clark broke it himself.